Space Autonomous Mission for Swarming and Geo-locating Nanosatellites

 The configuration of each satellite is a 6U CubeSat.
 The mission was launched

-Additional payloads may include a micro Pulsed Plasma Thruster (PPT) and a new space processor.
-The configuration of each satellite will be a 6U CubeSat.
-The mission is planned to be launched in 2015.
-The three satellites will be launched together with the same semimajor axis, eccentricity and inclination and separated in orbit to form a cluster with relative distances ranging from 100 m for the closest two, to 250 km for the farthest two.
-One satellite will be designated as "leader", and the others would serve as "followers".
-The followers will perform relative orbital element corrections to satisfy the relative distance constraints.
-The satellites will have the ability to switch roles if commanded from ground.
+in March 2021.
+The three satellites were launched together with approximately the same semimajor axis, eccentricity and inclination and separated in orbit to form a cluster with relative distances ranging from 1000 m for the closest two, to 250 km for the farthest two.
+The satellites will perform autonomous relative orbital element corrections to satisfy the relative distance constraints, using a cold-gas propulsion system.